The only resource about customer service you will ever need.

 To apologize or not to apologize?
 It shouldn’t really be a question.
 So many people think that when sales reps make a sincere apology to a customer it means that they are admitting their business was at fault.
 Well, maybe their business or staff really were at fault.

 For any and every business out there, collecting feedback from their customers is very important towards their growth.
-Feedback can help you improve your products and services and the way you treat your customers altogether.
+Feedback can help you improve your products/services and the way you treat your customers altogether.

 Are you collecting customer feedback in your LiveAgent help desk?
 That’s great!
 Now, what do you do with it?

-We all know that customer satisfaction is essential to the survival of your business, but how to find out whether your customers are satisfied or not?
+We all know that customer satisfaction is essential to the survival of your business.
+But how do you find out whether your customers are satisfied or not?
 It’s very simple – just ask them!

 The holiday season can be one of the best and most profitable times of year for your company.
 It can also be a very challenging time for your customer service team, as they aim to respond to an increased number of calls, emails, and live chats.
 As customers make purchases in time for gift-giving holidays, it can also be a time of increased customer requests and heightened customer emotions.
 To make sure your company delivers at peak performance, we’ve put together some important steps you can take to set your Customer Service team up for success.
 Read on to learn which steps you need to take so your brand creates more happy, loyal customers this year.